 The currently contemplated mining strategy for MG14 and Windabout mineral deposits is based on the shallow depth, free dig overburden, and their sheet-like and sub-horizontal structure.
 The MG14 orebody would likely be mined first due to its higher grades and shallow depth while Windabout, with a lower head grade, longer life, and higher stripping ratio would likely be mined subsequently.

 The MG14 deposit is a concealed, flat lying body of disseminated copper sulphide mineralisation at 25m depth.
 It is oriented east-west and is approximately 1,400 m long by 400 m wide with a varying thickness between 3 to 8 m.
-A JORC 2012 compliant resource was estimated by T. Callaghan in June 2013 with a cut-off grade of 0.5% Cu and an average specific gravity of 2.5.
+A JORC 2012 compliant resource was estimated by T. Callaghan in January 2018 with a cut-off grade of 0.5% Cu equivalent.

 The MG14 deposit has a 2012 JORC resource classification

-The Windabout deposit has a 2004 JORC resource classification which will require updating to comply with 2012 JORC standards
+The Windabout deposit has a 2012 JORC resource classification